mabel-dev/opteryx/docs/Deployment/Internals/Query Engine.md

 # Query Engine

+> If you are interested in how databases work, I recommend the resources from [The CMU Database Group](https://db.cs.cmu.edu/) and the collection of resources at [Awesome Database Learning](https://github.com/pingcap/awesome-database-learning).

 The Opteryx query engine has the following key components and general process:

 1) The Parser & Lexer, which recieves the user SQL and builds an Abstract Syntax Tree (AST).